-Welded or woven wire mesh: which one is better?
-That answer determines, of course, on what you need to use it for.
+Woven vs. welded wire mesh: which one is better?
+That answer to this question determines, of course, on what you need to use it for.
 Each type of quality metal cloth material boasts its own strengths, and they largely stem from the way each kind is crafted.
-Let’s take an in-depth look at the characteristics of woven and welded wire cloth.
+Let’s take an in-depth look at the characteristics woven and welded wire cloth have to offer.

 From its practical beginnings in medieval Europe to the 18th century, the advantages of woven wire cloth are certainly plentiful.
 Today’s wire cloth is woven with various kinds of metals including stainless steel, brass, copper and aluminum alloys, and even high heat resistant metals like molybdenum and tungsten.
 Woven wire cloth is often more affordable than welded cloth because it takes less labor to produce.
 A handful of key areas are welded together to hold the woven metal cloth in place.
 As a result, the woven material is more flexible to work with.
 Several types of woven wire cloth mesh are available on the market.
 For example, wire cloth can be woven in twill weave, plain weave, pre-crimp weave, filter cloth weave and more.